The final price for Croatia yacht rental mostly depends on these factors:

 Fuel consumption on a 45-foot sailing yacht is approx. 4L (one gallon) per hour.
 On a 40-foot cat is double, motor yacht consumes app.
 70L an hour.

 The final cost also depends on the wind conditions and your itineraries.
 If you sail more, you consume less, if you use the engine more, it is the opposite.
-Besides, with older yachts the consumption is slightly higher than with the new ones.
-Average fuel charge for a relaxing sailing tour in Croatia lies between 50€ and 100€ per week.
+Older yacht's engines will consume 30% more than a brand new sailing boat.

 The local tax in Croatia does not affect much on the final price and is 1.35€ per person per day.